Navigating the Space of Symmetric CMC Surfaces: A generalized Whitham flow on the spectral data

-The main difference to the case of stable homogenous tori is that the condition imposed by \eqref{a_spin_expansion} is non-empty for 2-lobed Delaunay tori.
-By Lemma \ref{non_degenerate1} $\mathcal D\colon\Sigma\to \mathcal A^1(T^2)$ must have a pole at $[\tfrac{1}{2}]\in\Sigma$ with residue determined by $\rho>0.$ The sign of the residue of $\mathcal D$ at $[\tfrac{1}{2}]$ introduce a freedom in the choice of the deformation vector field for $\rho=0,$ i.e., at the 2-lobed Delaunay torus.
+By Lemma \ref{non_degenerate1}, $\mathcal D\colon\Sigma\to \mathcal A^1(T^2)$ must have a pole at $[\tfrac{1}{2}]\in\Sigma$ with residue determined by $\rho>0.$ Thus the main difference to the case of stable homogenous tori is that we need to satisfy the condition \eqref{a_spin_expansion} to flow starting at the $2$-lobed Delaunay tori.
+The sign of the residue of $\mathcal D$ at $[\tfrac{1}{2}]$ introduces a freedom in the choice of the deformation vector field for $\rho=0.$

-\begin{Lem} Consider a 2-lobed Delaunay torus $T^2$ with spectral data $(\Sigma^{\tau_{spec_0}}, \chi^0)$ with $\tau_{spec_0}\in i\R.$ Then there is an open neighborhood $U\subset i\R\times\R^2$ of $(\tau_{spec_0},0,0)$ and an $\epsilon>0$ such that for all $(\tau_{spec},\rho,R)\in U$ there exists a unique $f_{\tau_{spec},\rho,R}\in \mathcal B_{1+\epsilon}$ such that the holomorphic function
+\begin{Lem} Consider a 2-lobed Delaunay torus $T^2$ with spectral data $(\Sigma^{\tau_{spec}}, \chi)$ with $\tau_{spec}\in i\R.$ Then there is an open neighborhood $U\subset i\R\times\R^2$ of $(\tau_{spec},0,0)$ and an $\epsilon>0$ such that for all $(\tau_{s},\rho,R)\in U$ there exists a unique $f_{\tau_{s},\rho,R}\in \mathcal B_{1+\epsilon}$ such that the holomorphic function